That afternoon crash isn’t a law of nature. You choose it yourself, every single day.

 The uncomfortable truth

-You can start right now.
+You can start right away.
 Now.

 Start small: